eartheos-app/api-docs/readme.md

 Only one object (`LayerPolygon`, `LayerPoint`, or `LayerSticker`) in a `LayerGroup` should have a `Camera` object.
 Eartheos will animate to the first object with a `camera` property that it finds.

 **Note:** If `duration` is less than 2 seconds an annotation will not be shown when arriving at that group.
 If `duration` is greater than 5 seconds then the globe will animate into position for 5 seconds and hold at the position until the `duration` is reached.

+**Note:** Each `LayerGroup` in a `Collection` should have a unique `name`.
+Multiple groups with matching names will lead to unintended behavior of these groups on the globe.

 **Example:** [Check out the Lake Poopó data for a stories example.](./examples/stories_example.json)